Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 Sharing the same fate with the face value of 100 VND, the 200 VND is also very little in the market.

-Only 200 VND is nearly no value to use in Vietnam.
+Only 200 VND is very little value to use in Vietnam.

 3. Par value of 500 VND